symbol/symbol-docs/catapult-docs-cli/README.md

 Exports some documentation from catapult code into reStructuredText tables.

-The tables are used in the [NEM Developer Center](http://nemtech.github.io), and to get readable changelogs of the configuration properties and status errors.
+The generated tables are used in the [NEM Developer Center](http://nemtech.github.io).

 # Installation